To All My Friends on Shore: Plot

-Blue (Cosby) works as a skycap for an airport.
+Blue works as a skycap for an airport.
 At the same time he works a second job as a junk scavenger.
-His wife Serena (Foster) works as a maid and is going to school trying to become a nurse.
+His wife Serena works as a maid and is going to school trying to become a nurse.
 Blue is busy working trying to save money to buy his family a house so they can leave the projects.
-His young son, Vandy (Hines), resents him because he won't let him have any fun like his friends.
+His young son, Vandy, resents him because he won't let him have any fun like his friends.
 It is eventually discovered that Vandy has sickle cell anemia.
 It is then that Blue realizes what he should spend his time on - being with his family.